-Considering Spironolactone for Acne?
-Spironolactone (Aldactone) is one of the most common treatments for hormonal acne, as well as alopecia (hair loss), oily skin, and hirsutism.
-It is effective at lowering testosterone levels by inhibiting synthesis of this hormone, increasing sex hormone binding globulin and blocking androgen receptors.
+Are you considering Spironolactone for Acne?
+Spironolactone (Aldactone) is one of the most common treatments for hormonal acne, as well as alopecia (hair loss), oily skin, and hirsutism (hair growth on face, chest, or back in women).
+It effectively lowers testosterone levels by inhibiting the synthesis of this hormone, increasing sex hormone-binding globulin (SHBG), and blocking androgen receptors.
 It may also reduce an enzyme known as 5-alpha reductase, which is responsible for converting testosterone into a potent androgen called Dihydrotestosterone or DHT.

 If you’ve been prescribed Spironolactone for acne or are considering taking it for various hormonal applications, let’s explore the pros, cons, and potential cautions associated with it.